-Figure 3 - Ventilation Air from Outdoors
+Figure 3 -Ventilation Air from Outdoors

-NOTICE: This heater is intended for use as supplemental heat.
+Â NOTICE: This heater is intended for use as supplemental heat.
 Use this heater along with your primary heating system.
 Do not install this heater as your primary heat source.
 If you have a central heating system, you may run system's circulating blower while using heater.
-This will help circulate the heat throughout the house.
+This help circulate the heat will throughout the house.
 In the event of a power outage, you can use this heater as your primary heat source.

-WARNING: A qualified service person must install heater.
+WARNING: A qualified Â must install service person heater.
 Follow all local codes.